gpedic/ex_shortuuid/README.md

 <!-- MDOC !-->

-ShortUUID is a lightweight Elixir library that generates short and unique IDs for use in URLs.
-It provides a solution when you need IDs that are easy to use and understand for users.
+ShortUUID is a lightweight Elixir library for generating short, unique IDs in URLs.
+It turns standard UUIDs into smaller strings ideal for use in URLs.

-Instead of using long and complex UUIDs, ShortUUID converts them into shorter strings using a combination of lowercase and uppercase letters, as well as digits.
-It avoids using similar-looking characters such as 'l', '1', 'I', 'O', and '0'.
+You can choose from a set of predefined alphabets or define your own.
+The default alphabet includes lowercase letters, uppercase letters, and digits, omitting characters like 'l', '1', 'I', 'O', and '0' to keep them readable.

 **Note:** It's worth noting that different ShortUUID implementations should work together if they use the same set of characters.
 However, there is no official standard, so if you plan to use ShortUUID with other libraries, it's a good idea to research and test for compatibility.

-Unlike some other libraries, ShortUUID doesn't generate UUIDs itself.
-Instead, you can input any valid UUID into the `ShortUUID.encode/1`.
-To generate UUIDs, you can use libraries like
-[Elixir UUID](https://github.com/zyro/elixir-uuid), [Erlang UUID](https://github.com/okeuday/uuid) and also [Ecto](https://hexdocs.pm/ecto/Ecto.UUID.html) as it can generate version 4 UUIDs.
+Unlike some other solutions, ShortUUID does not produce UUIDs on its own.
+To generate UUIDs, use libraries such as [Elixir UUID](https://github.com/zyro/elixir-uuid), [Erlang UUID](https://github.com/okeuday/uuid) and also [Ecto](https://hexdocs.pm/ecto/Ecto.UUID.html) as it can generate version 4 UUIDs.

 ShortUUID supports common UUID formats and is case-insensitive.
-It also supports binary UUIDs returned from DBs like PostgreSQL when the uuid type is used to store the UUID.

 ## Compatibility

-Starting with version `v3.0.0`, this library will follow suit with changes in other language implementations and move the most significant bit of the encoded value to the start.
-This also means that padding will be applied to the end of the string, not the start
+Starting with version `v3.0.0`, ShortUUID aligns with other language implementations by moving the most significant bit to the start of the encoded value.
+This also means padding shifts to the end of the string, rather than the beginning.

-This change will restore compatibility with other libraries like [shortuuid](https://github.com/skorokithakis/shortuuid) from v1.0.0 onwards and [short-uuid
+These changes restore compatibility with libraries like [shortuuid](https://github.com/skorokithakis/shortuuid) from v1.0.0 onwards and [short-uuid
 ](https://github.com/oculus42/short-uuid).

 Before `v3.0.0`